-- 2.1.3.1 Material Safety Data Sheets for all chemicals. - 2.1.3.2 Manufacturer's specification documents or specifications for custombuilt components for all equipment
+- 2.1.3.1 Safety Data Sheets (SDS) for all chemicals used or generated by reaction. - 2.1.3.2 Manufacturer's specification documents or specifications for custombuilt components for all equipment. - 2.1.3.3 Any additional information you need to save regarding your EDP that is not contained within the original EDP document.